 Alliance offers a range of helping services that are available to individuals without Medicaid coverage.
 Most state-funded services require prior authorization by Alliance and can be accessed by contacting the Alliance Access and Information Center.
-Part of the state-funded service eligibility process is based on consumer or family levels of income, in addition to clinical needs.
-There are some crisis services available to consumers within the Alliance region that are available regardless of a consumer’s ability to pay.
+Part of the state-funded service eligibility process is based on individual or family levels of income, in addition to clinical needs.
+There are some crisis services available to individuals within the Alliance region that are available regardless of an individual’s ability to pay.

 Demand for service exceeds available resources (non-Medicaid funds only), or